Queue-Fair/node/README.md

 **6.** Take a look at `QueueFairConfig.js`, which shows the available configuration options for the adapter.

 **7.** Set your Account Secret and Account System Name in the code where indicated.
+These are shown on the Account -> Your Account page in the Portal.

 **8.** The recommended way of using the Adapter is with async/await, as shown in the the `get('/')` method of `server.js`.
 You can also use it without await, but if you do that only Simple mode is supported.
 That is shown in the `get('/about')` method of `server.js`.